How long does it take to drive around Madeira? That’s ultimately up to you.

 A- Funchal

 I won’t go too deep into Funchal here, as this article is specifically meant for a day trip away from Funchal.
-However, it’s worth saying that it’s a beautiful town that you should be spending some time in, even if you won’t today.
-Read here for the best things to do in Funchal.

 B- Ponta de São Lourenço

-Driving east out of Funchal, you’ll be treated steep, swerving roads and beautiful views of the South Coast.
+Driving east out of Funchal, you’ll be treated with steep, swerving roads and beautiful views of the South Coast.
 I wouldn’t stop anywhere, though.
 By far the best scenery in Madeira is on the North Coast of the island.

 Once you arrive at Ponta de São Lourenco, park and walk to the hiking trail.
 It’s a beautiful area that surprisingly reminded me of some of the scenery in Ireland and Scotland, a testament to how naturally diverse this island is.